 The wing was redesignated the 91st Missile Wing in 1991 following a command-wide restructuring program.
 It joined the newly-activated Air Combat Command later that year following the inactivation of SAC.
 On July 1, 1993, the wing's command again changed when the Air Force moved the wing to Air Force Space Command.
 During the summer of 1994, Air Force Space Command redesignated the wing as the 91st Missile Group, but returned it to wing status a year and half later.
 As part of the Air Force's move to an air and space force, the 91st was redesignated the 91st Space Wing in February 1996.
 The 91 SW became the 91st Missile Wing on July 1, 2008.

-On Dec.
-1, 2009, the missile wing officially transferred from Air Force Space Command to the Air Force's newest major command focused on the nation's nuclear enterprise, Air Force Global Strike Command.
+On December 1, 2009, the missile wing officially transferred from Air Force Space Command to Air Force Global Strike Command.

 Since coming to Minot, the 91 MW has earned 15 Air Force Outstanding Unit Awards and a variety of Air Force combatant command, major command, and numbered Air Force awards.